 March Madness is always full of great games, interesting match ups, and tons of drama.
 Even if you don’t really care about basketball, it’s hard to turn away from these games – probably because you have money on them.
 Don’t miss a moment of the tournament, catch it all with the help of these mobile apps.

-CBS will broadcast a large share of the NCAA Tournament games in 2015, and will handle the title game, so why not grab the company’s official app?
+CBS will broadcast a large share of the NCAA Tournament games in 2016, including the Elite 8, sweet 16 and first and second rounds, so why not grab the company’s official app?
 CBS Sports allows you to watch live video of the tournament games, tune in to the radio broadcasts on CBS Radio stations, and view the daily schedule, so you can see what games will be on the docket.
-You can also check out coverage from other sports with the app but let’s be honest, there’s not a whole lot of other interesting sporting events happening right now unless you’re into golf.
+You can also check out coverage from other sports with the app.

 The fun of watching games during March Madness is you never know when there will be an upset or a crazy ending.
 Those games can happen at any time and often occur when you least expect it.
 Thuuz is the app you want to have, so you can make sure you’re not missing out on any of those matches.
 Using an algorithm that scores games on watchability, Thuuz will give you a heads up when a game gets interesting.
 It makes sure that if there’s a game worth watching, you find out about it as it’s happening.

 Being able to watch all of the games from anywhere is great, but sometimes it’s just not a viable option.
 There are, unfortunately, bosses who run workplaces where they expect things to be done, who would be upset to see people gathered around a tablet, watching the last minutes of a potential upset.
 As tragic as that is, you can still get your fix and catch all of the action with TuneIn Pro.
-Check out the radio broadcasts of the games, and listen to some of the best play-by-play announcers talk you through the action, even though you can’t watch it happen.
+Check out the radio broadcasts of the games, and listen to some of the best play-by-play announcers talk you through the action, perfect for those moments you can’t watch the game.

 During the NCAA Tournament, there are a lot of powerhouse schools playing, with stars on their roster who will go on to successful careers in professional basketball.
 There are also tons of teams you’ve never heard of, from schools you didn’t know existed, with players who will end up being accountants.
 ESPN Tournament Challenge will let you know about every one of those teams and players, providing stats, information, and highlights for every school in the field.